Successful marketing relies on understanding your target market. Who are you selling to? Why should they buy your product? What do they stand to gain?

 - Who will have the most to lose by not dealing with these issues?

-If you can demonstrate that the cost of NOT sorting out the problems is GREATER than the cost of dealing with them, then your case becomes compelling.
+If you can demonstrate that the cost of not sorting out the problems is greater than the cost of dealing with them, then your business case becomes compelling..

 Today we live in the world of niche.
 For example, we are no longer prisoners of television schedules.
-We can watch what we want at our convenience from almost anywhere in the world; meaning every person can enjoy a unique viewing experience.
+We can watch what we want at our convenience, from almost anywhere in the world.
+Every person can enjoy a unique viewing experience.

 The web is fantastic at delivering personalised products and services, cutting out many of the distribution challenges that previously existed.

-It is these factors that mean it is a more effective strategy to be a big fish in a small pond rather than the other way round.
+These factors mean that it is a more effective strategy to be a big fish in a small pond, rather than the other way round.
 It will be easier to build your reputation and gain referrals.
 You will also find you get more from your marketing endeavours.

-- with particular types of people - high net worth individuals, men, women, golfers, and so on?
+- with particular types of people - high-net-worth individuals, men, women, golfers?

-- in certain geographical locations - Peterborough, The North West, and so on?
+- in certain geographical locations - Peterborough, The North West?

-- around tight market sectors - manufacturers or accountants, and so on?
+- around defined market sectors - manufacturers, accountants?

-One way of deciding on the right markets to pursue is to think about your company and your business.
+One way of deciding on the right markets to pursue is to think about your business and its employees.